-Taking a tour is a fantastic and easy way to soak in the sights of Scotland, and there's so much to choose from.
+Taking a tour is a fantastic and easy way to take in the sights of Scotland, and there's so much to choose from.
 Whether you're looking an expert led walking tour, an in depth multi-day tour, or even a bespoke private tour, there's something to suit.
 Let us inspire you with some of the fantastic sights and attractions in Scotland and what tours you can take to see and learn about these amazing locations.

 You could start with a truly iconic mode of transport - the PS Waverley.
 As the last sea-going paddle steamer in the world, the Waverley is a great way to see Scotland with a number of destinations that you can stop at.